aeNorun/project-shittim/README.md

-# project-arona
+# project-shittim
-This is just my documentation of my homelab "Arona" where I make an Arona-voiced home assistant and server.
+This is just my documentation of my homelab "Shittim" where I make an Arona-voiced home assistant and NAS.
 Sometime in the future I also want to make an Arona-voiced local AI.

+## Softwares
+### 1. Home Assistant
+This is kinda the main reason I want to make this.
+I use Home Assistant OS that i run on my [HP mini PC](https://github.com/aeNorun/project-shittim/edit/main/README.md#1-hp-elitedesk-800-g3-tiny).

 ## Hardwares
+### 1. HP Elitedesk 800 G3 Tiny

-### 1. Lenovo Thinkcentre m700 Tower
+### 2. Lenovo Thinkcentre m700 Tower
 I bought this from Facebook Marketplace for Rp.
 650.000 or about 40 USD.
 I also upgrade the RAM to 8gb for Rp.
 193.000 or about 12 USD

 Specification: